 - VM Links: VM links allow users to quickly navigate to VMs that require attention.
 With the default setting, Go to Service Portal, each VM name in the report is linked to the VM's Summary page in the Service Portal.
 Select Go to Commander to link each VM name in the report to the VM in Commander instead.
 Select Not Included if you don't want VM names to be linked.

 - When VM links are configured, they are included in the HTML report, the exported PDF report, and the emailed reports.
 They aren't, however, included in exported CSV reports.

 - If the user isn't an owner of the VM, the VM isn't displayed in the Service Portal; instead, they are taken to the Service Portal Dashboard.
 In the case of Commander links, if the user doesn't have access rights to the VM, they are taken to the root of the Infrastructure tree.

 - The link always ensures that the user is taken to the proper Service Portal view, so that the VM is displayed.
 For example, if the user is a member of multiple organizations, clicking the link will automatically take the user to the proper organization; if the user is an organization manager and isn't a direct owner of the VM, clicking the link will automatically take the user to the All Services in Organization view; and if the VM doesn't belong to an organization, clicking the link will take the user to the All My Services view.

-For more information on setting report options, see Running and Scheduling Reports.
+For more information on setting report options, see Run and Schedule Reports.